“Knowing others is intelligence; knowing yourself is true wisdom. Mastering others is strength; mastering yourself is true power.” — Lao-Tzu

 Western culture tends to view self study as psychoanalytical or self help.
 An alternative translation of svadhyaya tells us that the word means “reciting, repeating, or rehearsing to one’s self.”
 Svadhyaya can mean repeatedly impressing infinite consciousness on your mind and returning over and over again to your intuitive vision of that consciousness.

 We practice this through contemplative recitations (usually taken from sacred texts) and meditation on a mantra (mantra japa).
-These practices help us surrender to an increasingly transparent vision of our own self.
+These practices help us surrender to an increasingly transparent vision of our own self and are healthy habits for living in alignment with the principles of yoga.

 7 ways to practice svadhyaya